 How To Care For The Eucharis Grandiflora Lily

-The easy to grow Amazon lily bulbs can be bought in the fall.
+The easy-to-grow Eucharis plant bulbs can be bought in the fall.
 You can start with 4-5 bulbs in a six to eight-inch container since they bloom best when crowded.

-After this, the plant will produce new stems and fragrant flowers.
-It is best to plant the Amazon lily in sunny conditions although not in direct sunlight as its leaves tend to get burned especially during spring or summer.
+After this, the Eucharis amazonica will produce new stems and fragrant white flowers.
+It is best to plant the Amazon lily in sunny conditions, although not in direct sunlight, as its leaves tend to get burned, especially during spring or summer.

-Remember to plant it in protected areas as the lily does not like to be blown about by the wind.
+Remember to plant it in protected areas in partial shade, as the Amazonian lily does not like to be blown about by the wind.

-Allow them to reproduce till the container is full then divide them only when they seem ready to break the container.
+Allow the Eucharis flower to reproduce till the container is full, then divide them only when they seem ready to break the container.
 This is because their roots don’t like to be disturbed and can fail to bloom for a whole year or more after being repotted.